Gerhard Böwering

-Professor Gerhard Böwering is a German academic, currently Professor of Islamic Studies within the Department of Religious Studies, Yale University.
+Gerhard Böwering is a German academic, currently Professor of Islamic Studies within the Department of Religious Studies, Yale University.
 He was elected to the American Philosophical Society in 1994.
 He was awarded a Guggenheim Fellowship in 2005 following his "formative influence of al-Sulami's commentary on the Qur'an."

 Academic career

 Böwering was previously an academic at University of Pennsylvania, Philadelphia.

 God and his Attributes

 Professor Böwering was an author of articles in the Encyclopaedia of the Quran including Chronology and the Quran and God and his Attributes.